Evaluating General-Purpose AI with Psychometrics: Leveraging Psychometrics for AI Evaluation

 \subsection{Open Questions}

-Leveraging psychometric theories and techniques to evaluate AI systems brings forth many challenges and open questions.
+Leveraging psychometric theories and techniques to evaluate AI systems brings forth both opportunities and challenges.
 Traditional psychometrics is designed for humans.
-Given the remarkable differences between AI systems and humans, there is a need to recalibrate some fundamental principles when evaluating AI systems.
+Given evident differences between AI systems and humans, it is necessary to revisit some fundamental principles when applying psychometrics to the evaluation of AI systems.

 \textbf{Redefining ``population'' and ``person'' in psychometrics}.
+In psychometrics, within-person analysis is distinguished from between-person analysis, as dealing with multiple data points from one person involves totally different methods than dealing with a population where individuals contribute one data point each.
 For humans, the distinction between a person and a population is clear.
-When evaluating an AI system, it is crucial to determine whether it is being treated as a person or a population since this distinction would determine the research methods and affect the conclusions and interpretations.
-However, the notion of ``person'' and ``population'' becomes ambiguous for AI systems.
+However, it is hard to define multiple data points collected from an AI system, which might be treated as either repeated measures or a single measure from multiple individuals.
+It is also noted that an AI system does not adhere to a single predefined role; instead, it has the capacity to take on an infinite variety of roles~\cite{shanahan2023role}.
+This makes the notion of ``person'' and ``population'' ambiguous for AI systems.
 For example, if we create different personas in the prompts~\cite{wang2023unleashing}, would this generate different persons?
 Is a fine-tuned AI model the ``same person'' as the previous model?
-If we consider different versions of models (e.g., GPT-3.5 and GPT-4) as ``multiple persons'', do they belong to the same population?
+If we consider different versions of models (e.g., GPT-3.5 and GPT-4) as ``multiple persons,'' do they belong to the same population?\looseness=-1